 These products don’t only work well on riding mowers, my friends and I also use them in our campers, motorcycles, tractors, and cars that are stored for long periods of time.

 Store Riding Lawn Mower in a Dry Cool Place

 Your riding mower should be stored in a cool dry place.
 Cover your mower with a tarp or large drop cloth to keep the dust off the lawn mower when storing it inside.

-If you don’t have any choice but to store your mower outdoors, you need to cover it with a waterproof covering like these marine-grade coverings from Amazon.
+If you don’t have any choice but to store your mower outdoors, you need to cover it with a waterproof covering.